FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: Introduction

 To tackle these challenges, this paper proposes a novel sparse frames-based spatio-temporal feedback semantics network, termed FeedbackSTS-Det.
 The core of our approach is a spatio-temporal semantic feedback strategy that establishes a closed-loop semantic association mechanism.
 Specifically, it integrates a forward spatio-temporal semantic refinement module (FSTSRM) in the encoder and a backward spatio-temporal semantic refinement module (BSTSRM) in the decoder in a cooperative manner, both built upon a balanced 3D Res-UNet backbone.
 Additionally , we embed a sparse semantic module (SSM) within both refinement modules, which performs structured sparse temporal modeling to capture long-range dependencies with low computational cost.
 These designs facilitate robust implicit inter-frame registration and continuous spatio-temporal semantic refinement, ensuring effective false alarm suppression and consistent performance.
-Furthermore, our overall procedure maintains a consistent training-inference pipeline, which ensures reliable performance transfer and increases model robustness.
+Furthermore, extensive experiments on many widely adopted multi-frame infrared small target datasets demonstrate the generalization ability and scene adaptability of our proposed network.

 The main contributions of this work are summarized as follows: